Adithia88/Fruit-color-detection/README.md

 The repository includes:
 * Source code of Fruit Color Detection using Open-CV .
-* Jupyter notebooks to visualize the detection pipeline at every step
+* Jupyter notebook to visualize the detection of pipeline at every step
 * Example of training on your own dataset